List of Full House and Fuller House characters: Steve Hale

 After college, Steve becomes a podiatrist.
 In Fuller House, Steve is a divorcee and his ex took half of what he's worth.
 With him and D.J. both now single, he tries to start a relationship with her again, but D.J. is initially hesitant.
 He then competes for her affections with her handsome coworker Matt Harmon.
 But after D.J. decides that she is ultimately not ready to have a serious relationship again, Steve and Matt feel dejected and eventually become buddies.
 In the second season, when D.J. finally decides which of the two she is going to date, she finds out that both Steve and Matt each already have girlfriends, Steve's being a woman named C.J. who is a lot like D.J.
-By the end of the season, Steve proposes to C.J. while D.J and Matt are back together.
+By the end of the season, Steve proposes to C.J. while D.J. and Matt are back together.

-In the third season, when flying to Japan to attend Steve and C.J.'s wedding, D.J. accidentally confesses to Steve that she was going to pick him instead Matt, and feels like she is losing her soulmate.
+In the third season, when flying to Japan to attend Steve and C.J.'s wedding, D.J. accidentally confesses to Steve that she was going to pick him instead of Matt, and feels like she is losing her soulmate.
 She says this while thinking that Kimmy is sitting next to her on the plane when it was actually Steve.
 At the altar, he realizes he still loves D.J. and can't marry C.J. so he calls the wedding off.
-Likewise, D.J still has feelings for Steve and breaks up with Matt.
+Likewise, D.J. still has feelings for Steve and breaks up with Matt.
 A month after the almost wedding, D.J. and Steve finally start dating again.

 However, there is bad news for the reunited couple when the Lakers want Steve to be their foot specialist.
 He declines the job to stay with D.J., but she calls the team to say he will take the job.
 Steve tells her they will be back together in six months.
 In season four, after a few months on the job with the Lakers, Steve quits and moves back home so he can be with D.J.
 In season five, Steve, Jimmy, and Fernando all go in together to buy a local sandwich shop when the owner, Uncle Monty, retires.
 Steve finally proposes to D.J. and they get married in the series finale, along with Stephanie and Jimmy, and Kimmy and Fernando, in a triple wedding.